• Recipes

 For marinating

-• In a medium bowl, add the clean and dried shrimp, cornstarch (or potato starch), salt and black pepper.
+• In a medium bowl, add the clean and dried shrimp, katakuriko (or potato starch), salt and black pepper.
 Rub the mixture into the shrimp.

 • Cut scallion into small pieces, mince the ginger and garlic.

-• Use a medium size pan and turn the heat to medium, add 1/2 Tbsp oil.
-When it gets warm add the shrimps.
+• Use a medium size pan and turn the heat to medium, add a thin layer of oil.
+When it gets warm add the shrimp.
 Cook until both sides of the shrimp change color.
 (Don't worry about if they're cooked through yet).

 • Move the shrimp to one side.

-• Add 1/2 Tbsp oil, cut scallion, the minced ginger and garlic, and doubanjiang.
+• Turn the heat to low, then add vegetable oil, cut scallion, the minced ginger and garlic, and doubanjiang.
 Cook until fragrant.
+Then mix with the shrimp.

-• Add ketchup, sugar, sake, and chicken broth.
-Cook for 2-3 minutes.
+• Add ketchup, sugar, sake, water, and torigara soup base.
+Mix everything.
+Cook for 2-3 minutes with medium low heat.

-• Add sesame oil and cornstarch (or potato starch), and stir quickly.
+• Add sesame oil and the melted katakuriko (or potato starch), and stir quickly.
 Turn the heat off.

 • Let's serve!
 It is great with warm rice!